Stylishly and modern, Little Kulala has huge glass-sided rooms...

 Drinks included: Except imported and premier wines and drinks

-Honeymoons: Little Kulala can be very romantic, with each room having lots of privacy, including it's own private outdoor area, plunge pool, a 'sala' and private terrace above your bathroom.
-You can easily stay here and yet spent minimal time with other guests, enjoying romantic diners on your private deck area, or down in the cellar.See more ideas for Honeymoons in Namibia
+Honeymoons: Little Kulala can be a very romantic destination on your honeymoon to Namibia, with each room having lots of privacy, it's own plunge pool, and a private terrace.
+Stay here and enjoy romantic dinners on your private deck, taking in the stunning views of the surrounding desert.See more ideas for Honeymoons in Namibia

 Photographic: The Namib Desert and Sossusvlei are a photographer's dream: huge apricot dunes with knife-edge ridges beneath a blue sky.
 Little Kulala stands in the desert with breathtaking views: a forest of camelthorn trees in front of its main area, and mountains and dunes in the distance.See more ideas for Photographic in Namibia